ickshonpe/bevy_mod_ui_texture_atlas_image/README.md

 }
 ```

-Now you can spawn an `AtlasImageBundle` to draw images from a `TextureAtlas` with the Bevy UI.
+Then you can spawn an `AtlasImageBundle` to draw images from a `TextureAtlas` with the Bevy UI:
 ```rust
 commands
     .spawn(AtlasImageBundle {